-Ageing time forWhen a PC in the network is accessed, your SE680 WiMAX writes the MAC tableMAC tableMAC address and port number in a MAC table to speed up further accesses.
-The entry in the MAC table is deleted after a fixed time.
-If necessary you can change this value via the MAC table ageing time parameter.ProtectionDoS (Denial of Service) attacks are attacks on a system in the netagainst DoS (Defination Service) attacks are attacks on a system in the netagainst DoS work to make its services unusable.
+DoS (Denial of Service) attacks are attacks on a system in the network to make its services unusable.
 This is basically done by overloading the system by constantly sending requests.
-In Bridge mode, the SE680 WiMAX provides protection against DoS attacks, which you can enable or disable via the activate DOS protection parameter.
+In Bridge mode, the SE681 WiMAX provides protection against DoS attacks, which you can enable or disable via the activate DOS protection parameter.